"Just because a practice is a tradition does not mean it should remain unchanged. We must rise and demand change for our society to progress."

 Felisters is a high school teacher from Oloosagararam, a Maasai village located in the neighboring town of Kilgoris in Narok County.
 In addition to her teaching career, Felisters is also a founding member of Enkare Nasila Youth Organization (ENYO), a community-based organization created last year to champion the well-being of girls in our corner of southwestern Kenya.

 Felisters was moved to help form the organization after realizing how many school-age girls were resorting to survival sex in exchange for basic necessities they could not afford, including underwear and menstrual hygiene supplies.
 Because contraception is largely unavailable in our region and sexual and reproductive health knowledge is limited, this practice frequently leads to unintended pregnancies for these already very vulnerable girls.
-In fact, the Kenyan Ministry of Health recently released data showing that Narok County, where ENYO and Kakenya’s Dream both operate, contributed to 56% of all teenage pregnancies in the country last year.
+In fact, the Kenyan Ministry of Health recently released data showing that Narok County, where ENYO and Kakenya’s Dream both operate, contributed to 56% of all teenage pregnancies in the country in 2021.

 It was truly infuriating to Felisters to see how many girls were taken advantage of and forced to abandon their future plans after becoming pregnant.
 So ENYO stepped in to provide necessities that thousands of girls across the county lack, explaining, “once you provide a girl with essential items like sanitary pads, panties, and other personal effects, you protect her from vulnerabilities.”